Brahim Hadjadj: Career

 There is a whole mythology around the attribution of the role of Ali La Pointe to Brahim Hadjadj.
 The most plausible and simplest is that he stuck perfectly to the character during the tests during the casting.
 Others say that the director Gillo Pontecorvo, seated on the terrace of the "Tantonville" café in the Algerian capital, saw Hadjadj passing-by, by chance, and offered him the role.
 He had met Ali Ammar, the real "Ali La Pointe", and immediately saw the compatibility of the two characters.
 In addition, the "Latin" type of Brahim would have allowed a better "hook" on the hero on the part of the foreign public.
 In these assumptions, the most important thing is that Gillo Pontecorvo found the naturalness, spontaneity and grace that he was looking for in Brahim, the dark brunette, for his reality cinema film that he wanted to be as close as possible to documentary.
 In the documentary "Marxist Poetry: The Making of The Battle of Algiers", released in 2004, we can see the director miming all the sequences to Hadjadj before the takes.

 Brahim Hadjadj had no dramatic training and a basic level of school education.
-He is thirty years old, dragging his carefreeness through the streets of the Casbah and the newly independent capital, like the other young men of that era.
+He was thirty years old, dragging his carefreeness through the streets of the Casbah and the newly independent capital, like the other young men of that era.
 His passage from shadow to light after "The Battle of Algiers" was dazzling.
-Little or no prepared, nor supervised, he found himself hounded by the press, bombarded with questions, which according to him, went beyond his cultural level.
-Interested people flock to him, beautiful women too.
-While being an object of desire, the actor, overwhelmed by his new status, still lives as before, day to day.
+He suddenly found himself hounded by the press, bombarded with questions, which according to him, went beyond his cultural level.
+Interested people flocked to him, beautiful women too.
+While being an object of desire, the actor, overwhelmed by his new status, still lived as before, day to day.

 Rumor has it that the director wanted to take Brahim Hadjadj to Italy to pursue his film career, to play the role of anti-colonial revolutionary José Dolores in the historical film "Queimada" in 1969 by the same Gillo Pontecorvo.
 Hadjadj, then without an agent to manage his career, rarely punctually, gave rise to serious doubts in the production company which considered him risky and not very rigorous for such a substantial project.
 Brahim unreachable, the role was attributed to the Colombian actor Evaristo Márquez who shared the poster with the legend Marlon Brando.

-Brahim Hadjadj continued his career according to the proposals made to him, including Luchino Visconti in 1967 in "L'Étranger", in 1969 in "L'Opium Et Le Bâton" by Ahmed Rachedi, in the role of Omar, in 1971 in "Patrouille À l'Est" by Amar Laskri, in 1974 Ahmed Rachedi in "The Finger in the Gear", in 1975 Mohammed Lakhdar-Hamina in the cult "Chronique Des Années De Braise", in 1986 he is Si Omar in "The Roaring Years of the Twist" by Mahmoud Zemmouri...
+Brahim Hadjadj continued his career according to the proposals made to him, including Luchino Visconti in 1967 in "L'Étranger", in 1969 in "L'Opium Et Le Bâton" by Ahmed Rachedi, in the role of Omar, in 1971 in "Patrouille À l'Est" by Amar Laskri, in 1974 Ahmed Rachedi in "The Finger in the Gear", in 1975 Mohammed Lakhdar-Hamina in the cult "Chronique Des Années De Braise", in 1986 he was Si Omar in "The Roaring Years of the Twist" by Mahmoud Zemmouri...